sageserpent-open/kineticMerge/README.md

 The price paid by Kinetic Merge for dropping this was the appearance of a bug due to the higher probability of collisions using rolling polynomial hashing; that has been since fixed.
 The fact that the bug was latent in the code for so long is a testament to the collision resistance of Rabin fingerprinting!

+## Do you use these libraries yet?

+Direct dependencies in `build.sbt` and why they are used...

+- `scala-logging` and `logback-*`.
+Duh, of course.
+Lots of documentation, does what it says on the tin.
+- `cats-*`.
+For all those slightly high-church functional programming idioms that you don't want to write and test from scratch, not to mention keep maintaining.
+Again, *documentation*.
+- `alleycats-core`.
+For when you need the Devil to accompany you to mass in the high-church.
+- `scopt`.
+No-nonsense, robust command line parsing.
+Small and gets the job done.
+- `scala-collection-contrib`. `MultiDict`, and in the past for `MapDecorator`.
+Move on from `MultiMap`!
+- `monocle`.
+Try rewriting the code without lenses and you'll see why.
+- `scala-parser-combinators`.
+No-nonsense, robust tokenization in a pure functional manner.
+- `os-lib`.
+Stop using the various messy Java and Scala APIs for paths, files and processes and just use this for a well-documented, coherent, one-stop-shop experience.
+- `fansi`.
+I like <ins>underlined</ins> text in my application messages for things that vary.
+- `pprint`. *Readable* debugging output.
+- `tagging`.
+Stop your code from being both *stringly-typed* and looking like 1970s C with all those integers.
+- `guava`.
+Hashing, hashing and yet more hashing.
+- `fingertree`.
+A performant and robust way of dealing with interval testing, as well as nice example of a pure-functional core fingertree implementation with various front-end APIs.
+At time of writing, the APIs are a bit rough-and-ready, but it does the job well.
+- `caffeine`.
+If you want a well-documented, one-stop-shop Java caching API that plugs into everything and is endlessly configurable, here it is.
+- `americium`.
+Possibly the world's best parameterised test support framework.
+Your scribe is of course completely unbiased.
+If you want tests that automatically shrink down failing test cases, you're in the right place.
+- `expecty`.
+The world's most minimal and yet most effective assertion framework.
+Less is more!
+- `jupiter-interface`.
+Yes, use *JUnit5 for your Scala tests*.
+Works a treat in concert with `americium` and `expecty`.